-In any climate, from the low desert of Palm Springs, Calif., to the high desert areas of Arizona and New Mexico, a successful lawn starts with choosing the right type of grass.
-That’s especially true for a desert climate.
+In any desert area, from the low desert of Palm Springs, Calif., to the high desert areas of Arizona and New Mexico, growing grass in the desert starts with choosing the right type of grass.

+It might seem that growing a lawn full of turfgrass isn’t a good idea if you live in a desert community.
 But that’s not the case.
-In fact, the University of Nevada Cooperative Extension says, the question isn’t whether turfgrass should be used in desert communities, but how.
+In fact, the University of Nevada Cooperative Extension says the question isn’t whether turfgrass should be used in desert communities, but how.

-Just which grass works best for you depends on where you are, though.
+But which grass will work best for you?
+It depends on where you live.

-Bonnie Hopkins, an agricultural agent with the New Mexico Extension in San Juan County, says she recommends a blend of tall fescue and Kentucky bluegrass for her area.
-Whichever variety is better suited for the lawn will emerge and take over.
+Bonnie Hopkins, an agricultural agent with New Mexico State’s Extension service in San Juan County, says she recommends a blend of tall fescue and Kentucky bluegrass for her area.
+The variety best-suited for the lawn will emerge and take over.

-Powers, based in the southern New Mexico city of Las Cruces, says Bermudagrass is the choice there.
-Its resiliency and good performance with low inputs lands it in the top spot for home lawns, playing fields and golf courses.
+Powers, who is based in the southern New Mexico city of Las Cruces, says Bermudagrass is the choice there.
+Its resiliency and good performance with low inputs make it the top choice for home lawns, playing fields, and golf courses.

 Desert Tolerance by Grass Type

 - Zoysiagrass is tough.
-Wear-resistant and tolerating of desert soils, Zoysias can survive in moderate shade and are very resistant to foot traffic.
+Wear-resistant and tolerant of desert soils, Zoysias can survive in moderate shade and are very resistant to foot traffic.
 Unfortunately, Zoysias are slow to establish and slow to recover from damage.
-Recommended: Scotts Turf Builder Zoysia Grass Seed

-- Seashore paspalum has become a mainstream warm-season grass since its early days of specialty salt tolerance.
+- Seashore paspalum has become a mainstream warm-season grass since its early days as a specialty, salt-tolerant grass.
 It’s tolerant of drought and desert soils with a moderate tolerance for wear.

 And cool-season grasses aren’t entirely out of the picture, even in warmer climes: